-Wheeler Peak via Williams Lake Trail is a 6.2 mile heavily trafficked out and back trail located near Taos Ski Valley, NM that features a lake and is rated as difficult.
+Wheeler Peak via Williams Lake Trail is a 6.2 mile heavily trafficked out and back trail located near Taos Ski Valley, New Mexico that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from June until October.
 Dogs and horses are also able to use this trail.

 New Mexico highpoint Wheeler Peak is a 15 mile out and back trail located near Taos Ski Valley, New Mexico and is only recommended for very experienced outdoorsmen.
 The trail is primarily used for hiking and is accessible from June until October.
 Ran into 14 -24" snow drifts on North slope areas on June 08 trip.